 Risk Management Strategies for Players

-Capital management plays a crucial role.
-Without it, even a gain could turn into a loss, directly impacting the overall safety of assets.
+Capital management plays such an important role.
+Without it, even a win could turn into a loss, which would have a direct impact on the overall security of assets.

 Basic protection strategies: